 Goodwill is an intangible asset arising in the course of the purchase of one business by another business.
 It is symbolic of the non-monetary assets of an organization.
 Goodwill is a form of an unidentifiable asset.
 It cannot be separated or divided from its parent entity.
 Neither is it possible to view it in isolation.
-It either remains a part of the entity or it ceases to exist.
+It either remains a part of the entity or ceases to exist.
 Although an asset, it cannot be leased, sold, transferred, or exchanged.
-It only represents the inherent value of a business that cannot be tagged anything in particular.
+It only represents the inherent value of a business that cannot be tagged as anything in particular.

 Goodwill arising in the course of an acquisition is measured as the excess of the consideration paid over the fair value of the assets of the acquired entity.
 This amount is recorded on the asset side of the balance sheet.

 Now the question arises, why pay excess over the fair value?
 Goodwill is a very vague concept to describe.
 The acquirer will only be willing to pay a premium if he expects some huge benefit to flow from the transaction.
-Now such benefit may be a potential synergy, the strong reputation of the target company or any other factor that places the target company in a position of advantage over others in the same industry.
+Now such benefit may be a potential synergy, the strong reputation of the target company, or any other factor that places the target company in a position of advantage over others in the same industry.

 Goodwill must not be confused with other intangible but identifiable assets.
-For example, a healthy customer base, proprietary technology, strong vendor negotiability, patents are also intangible assets.
+For example, a healthy customer base, proprietary technology, strong vendor negotiability, and patents are also intangible assets.
 However, since they can be attributed to specific factors, they are identifiable assets.
 This is the main point of distinction between goodwill and other intangibles.

 Classes of Goodwill

 A dog is an animal that develops a fondness for its owner and not the place where he resides.
 When the owner moves, the dog also follows.
 Similar behavior is portrayed by consumers of an entity with dog goodwill.
 The customers rely on the management and leadership of the company.
 They see value in the company because of the people chairing its positions.
 Such consumers will be likely to move their preferences to the location of the company leaders.
-Thus, the leadership of a business drives the dog goodwill.
+Thus, the leadership of a business drives the dog’s goodwill.

 A cat is often pictured as a self-sufficient animal with a “couldn’t-care-less” personality.
 It does not care where the fish is coming from as long as it is coming every day.
 Think of an alley where you will always notice the same group of cats.
 Thus, cat goodwill customers are more loyal to a brand or the company name.
-The management and leadership team of the entity does not concern them.
+The management and leadership team of the entity does not concern with them.
 They are highly invested in the “brand equity” of the product and will hardly switch their preference.

 The Apple iPhone users are the best example of cat goodwill.
-They are so highly drawn to the brand that no amount of better deals, price cuts or fancy features can lure them away.
+They are so highly drawn to the brand that no amount of better deals, price cuts, or fancy features can lure them away.
 Steve Jobs and Wozniak can come and go.
 But the Apple users are here to stay.